RaedHabib/Data-Analysis-using-Python-Educational-Notebooks-/README.md

 <br>

-2- Data Preprocessing was done on both datasets the "Telecom Company Churn Rate, Call Center Data" and the "California Housing Prices" obtained from Kaggle website, and both can be found from the following links:
+2- Data Preprocessing was done on both datasets the "Telecom Company Churn Rate, Call Center Data" and the "California Housing Prices" obtained from Kaggle website, and both can be found from the following links:<br>
 https://www.kaggle.com/datasets/datazng/telecom-company-churn-rate-call-center-data
 https://www.kaggle.com/datasets/camnugent/california-housing-prices